Hotel Andaluz History

 - October 2009 – Grand Opening of Hotel Andaluz.

-- Coming soon 2019 – The Hotel Andaluz is joining the Curio Collection by Hilton
+- May 1st, 2019 – Hotel Andaluz joined the Curio Collection by Hilton

 New Mexico itself has history millions of years in the making.
 At one time, the region was an inland sea, which explains the many distinct and colorful mountains, mesas (flat top mountains), and natural features displaying the various layers of sediment deposited.
 With incredible geological changes – such as volcanic, earthquake, and cosmic events – New Mexico’s landscape was painted with a wide brush.
 Much of this pre-historic story is recorded and studied at the various museums dedicated to preserving this past.
 You can see well preserved dinosaur fossils, evidence of the vast number of volcanoes, and even proof that New Mexico was once riddled with meteorites.